ArtGateOne/ArtGateOne-DMX/README.md

 U can configure it - use web browser - enter node ip (default 2.0.0.10)

-A3 pin to Groun = Factory Reset
+A3 pin to Ground ehwn boot = Factory Reset

 Due to the limited amount of Arduino memory - the program recognizes only full ArtDMX frames - containing 512 channels, and ArtPool packages.